(All fields required)

 Tuition remission will cover the in-state UC part of the tuition, but not the Cincinnati Children’s part of the tuition or the UC out-of-state surcharge ($15 per credit hour).
 You will still be responsible for paying the balance to Cincinnati Children’s.

-If you are a full-time employee, instructor or faculty member, you most likely to do need to complete a form.
+If you are a full-time employee, instructor or faculty member at UC, you most likely to do need to complete a form.
 If you are part time, you must complete the remission application every term.
-If you are "affiliated faculty" at CCHMC, the VA Hospital, etc., you must complete a remission application.
+If you are at CCHMC or the VA Hospital, you are considered "affiliated faculty," and you must complete a remission application.
 The application must be received by UC Human Resources prior to the start of the term to ensure it is applied correctly.
 The application form and additional information can be found at the UC Human Resources Tuition Remission Benefit page.

 You must let the program coordinator know that you have tuition remission so that your payment and billing can be handled correctly,